department-of-veterans-affairs/va.gov-team/products/content/aging-content/Initiative-2-aging-content-content-type-banner-autoarchiving.md

 # Initiative: Full Width Banner Content Type Notifications - Aging Content (MVP)

 ## Overview
-Full-width banners in VA.gov become stale and aren’t monitored or updated on a regular cadence, allowing many of them to still display after a campaign or event has passed.
-To provide timely information to Veterans and other users of VA.gov, and ensure banners are replaced and/or monitored, we need to implement the ability to auto-archive the content when the End Date/Time is reached.
+Content in general, and for the purpose of this Initiative, Full-width banners in VA.gov become stale and aren’t monitored or updated on a regular cadence, allowing many of them to still display after a campaign or event has passed.
+Full-width banners should be used only for informational alerts or warning alerts.

+Currently, there is a Notification system set on a 365 day cadence from set from the banner's  Created date or if subsequently edited, Last Edited date.

+To provide timely information to Veterans and other users of VA.gov, and ensure banners are replaced and/or monitored, we need to implement the ability for the notification system to send notification emails based on a cadence specific to particular content types, e.g. Full-Width banners will only display for seven (7) days, and notifications will be sent three days before the 7th day (telling them they need to edit to add a note that it is still needed, or archive the banner by the seventh day), then the morning of the 7th day (telling them they need to either edit to add a note that the banner is still needed, or archive), when auto-archiving is implemented, a notification will be sent telling them the banner was archived.

 ## Problem Statement
 How might we ensure a better site-user experience by ensuring alignment to our VA.gov style guide.
 Encourage appropriate use of banners for time-sensitive items, in limited quantity.
-Any new Full-width banner content type would be published for an initial seven (7) day default timeframe that can then be extended by an editor editing the content.
+Any new Full-width banner content type would be published for an initial seven (7) day default timeframe that can then be extended by editing to add a note that the banner is still needed, which will reset the seven day window, and start the alerts again.

 #### Examples of Stale Banners
 - How Veterans Can Register to Vote